Ninsua/WebShop/App/src/app/services/readme.md

 Put services here
-Each services in its own folder
+each services in its own folder